Log Problem Matcher

 Problem Matcher Properties

-• fileLocation: This property may behave differently from task problem matchers.
-It can be either a string: "absolute", or an array of strings: ["relative", {relative_path}].
-If your log reports absolute paths, use the former.
-If your log reports relative paths, use the latter and set {relative_path} to the base path that the reported paths are relative to.
+fileLocation: This property may behave differently from task problem matchers.
+It can be a string: "absolute" or "auto", or an array of strings: ["relative", {relative_path}].
+If your log reports absolute paths, use the "absolute".
+If your log reports filenames without even a relative base path, choose "auto".
+In the auto mode, your workspace will be searched for a file with the given filename.
+If more than one file is found, the first found will be used.
+If your log reports relative paths, use the array-based "relative" option and set {relative_path} to the base path that the reported paths are relative to.
 If not defined, paths will be assumed to be absolute.

 LPM does not include the following properties present in standard task problem matchers: